• Mental Health

 Alternatives for payment include utilizing your HSA or FSA accounts through your employee benefits, which typically can be used to see any mental health practitioner, including a certified sex therapist.

-How to Find a Sex Therapist
+Where to Find the Right Sex Therapist for You

 Fortunately, the American Association of Sex Counselors, Educators and Therapists (AASECT) is a credible body of oversight which has been the gold standard in certification for sex therapy since 1967.
 With its history of impeccable standards for training, experience and ethical behavior, AASECT is increasingly recognized as the guardian of professional standards in sexual health.
 Sex therapists may receive their education and supervision at a number of universities and sex therapy training institutions across the globe.
 If the training they receive meets the rigorous requirements of AASECT, they can become a Certified Sex Therapist (CST) in addition to being a licensed therapist in their respective field.

-In order to receive the best care, always look for an AASECT Certified Sex Therapist (CST).
+If you’re searching an online therapist directory, in order to receive the best care, always look for an AASECT Certified Sex Therapist (CST).

 What to Expect at Your First Appointment